Skip to main content

 Feedback phase

 After nominations close, Windy opens peer feedback conversations.
 Each employee receives a Slack thread for each peer they’re reviewing.
-The conversation is interactive—employees respond to discussion topics, and Windy asks follow-up questions to ensure feedback is specific and actionable.
+The conversation is interactive—employees respond to questions, and Windy asks follow-up questions to ensure feedback is specific and actionable.
 Windy follows up on vague responses to ensure feedback is specific and grounded in concrete examples.

 Visibility and privacy